Clemson-Notre Dame: Cotton Bowl prediction, time, TV channel, preview | NCAA.com

-Clemson is back in the College Football Playoffs, this ready for Notre Dame in the Cotton Bowl, Below, get prediction, time, TV channel and preview information.
+Clemson is back in the College Football Playoffs, this time playing Notre Dame in the Cotton Bowl.
+Below, get prediction, time, TV channel and preview information.

 The Tigers and coach Dabo Swinney are looking to win a national title for the second time in three years.
 The Irish, led by coach Brian Kelly, are going for the program's first national title since 1988.
 A win would bring one of these teams one one away from adding to their championship trophy case.